- Oops!Something went wrong.Please try again later.

 Beyond the metrics outlined above, investors should consider the trend in earnings estimate revisions.
 A positive trend is a plus here.
 Empirical research shows that there is a strong correlation between trends in earnings estimate revisions and near-term stock price movements.

-There have been upward revisions in current-year earnings estimates for Target.
-The Zacks Consensus Estimate for the current year has surged 0.4% over the past month.
+The current-year earnings estimates for Diodes have been revising upward.
+The Zacks Consensus Estimate for the current year has surged 5.6% over the past month.

-Target has not only earned a Growth Score of A based on a number of factors, including the ones discussed above, but it also carries a Zacks Rank #2 because of the positive earnings estimate revisions.
+Diodes has not only earned a Growth Score of B based on a number of factors, including the ones discussed above, but it also carries a Zacks Rank #1 because of the positive earnings estimate revisions.

 You can see the complete list of today's Zacks #1 Rank (Strong Buy) stocks here.

-This combination positions Target well for outperformance, so growth investors may want to bet on it.
+This combination positions Diodes well for outperformance, so growth investors may want to bet on it.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report